M4gOo/PROJECTS/Configure secure access to workloads with Azure virtual networking services/README.md

 <h1>Provide network isolation and segmentation for the web application</h1>

-First I create a Resource Group called RG, then I moved to create Virtual Netowrks, Subnets and the Peering.
+First I create a Resource Group called RG, then I moved to create Virtual Networks, Subnets and the Peering.
 Below shows the architecture.

 ![image](https://github.com/M4gOo/PROJECTS/assets/57456345/1a0c9c84-9e97-45b6-a405-dc209b1cc036)